-What is the best way to protect my family (human and pet) from the COVID-19 coronavirus?
+What is the best way to protect myself and my family (human and pet) from the COVID-19 coronavirus?

-Practical measures to protect yourself and your family from any contagious respiratory illness include:
+Practical measures to protect yourself and your family include:

-- If you become ill with the COVID-19 coronavirus, please wear a well-fitted mask to help prevent the spread of the virus.
-Limit contacts with other humans and your pets as recommended by your physician.
+- If you become ill with the COVID-19 coronavirus, please wear a well-fitted mask to help prevent the spread of the virus and limit contacts with other humans and your pets as recommended by your physician.